Why programs seldom produce expected results, and what to do about it.

 Rather than hand you another “silver bullet” I’m going to ask you to consider just three broad principles which should inform our practices.

 2) Look at the “one another” Scriptures.
-I don’t have a precise count, but there are a couple dozen or so such passages.
+I don’t have a precise count, but there are probably over a dozen such passages.
 Make a list of the things we Christians are supposed to be doing to and for each other.

 3) Think about what it means to “equip” in passages such as Ephesians 4:12.